cysouw/diathesis/text/c02_case.md

 c.
 Was nennst du dein eigen?
 :::

-The name in such naming constructions cannot be passivised [@Next a,b], which also indicates that these accusative arguments have a special status in the grammar of the German language.
+The name in such naming constructions cannot be passivised [@next a,b], which also indicates that these accusative arguments have a special status in the grammar of the German language.

 :::ex
 a.
 Du wirst einen Egoisten genannt.